CiscoTestAutomation/genielibs/pkgs/filetransferutils-pkg/changelog/2024/september.rst

                                       New
 --------------------------------------------------------------------------------

-* iosxe
-    * cat9k
+* iosxr
-        * Use the cmd string format instead of importing the module.
+    * check the version for validate_and_update_url since the behaviour changed from 7.x.x.x version